brentkearney/workshops/README.md

 5. Run `docker-compose up`
 6. Login, and visit /settings.
 Update the Site settings with correct info.

-After the first time you run it, you will pobably want to edit the entrypoint.sh script, and comment out most of it, such as running migrations, updating RVM, etc..
-After editing, copy it into your container with: `docker cp entrypoint.sh <container id>:/sbin/`
+After the first time you run it, you will pobably want to edit the entrypoint.sh script, and comment out some of it, such as running migrations, updating RVM, etc..